Haywards Heath Circular via Lindfield Walk

 4. Scaynes Hill Common to Freshfield Bridges (2 km)

-2. At the far end go through a wooden kissing gate into a meadow and bear left as indicated to go diagonally across it.
+2. At the end of this awkward little stretch go through a wooden kissing gate and bear left as indicated to go diagonally across a meadow.
 On the far side go through another gate onto a short path past a large oak tree and a pond into a field.
 Turn right to go along its edge and continue in the same direction across the next field.
 On the far side go through a metal gate and down a few steps to a lane.

 3. Turn left and follow the lane round a bend to the right.
 Just before it leads up to some outbuildings by a house, veer left as indicated onto a track going downhill and curving round to the right through a copse.
 Ignore a fieldgate on the left.
 At the end of the track go through a metal kissing gate into the top of a large field, with fine views ahead across the Ouse valley.